Extracting narrative signals from public discourse: a network-based approach: Political narratives in State of the European Union addresses (2010 -- 2023)

 In the previous two sections, we have demonstrated the ability of the AMR-based method to transform a textual corpus into a queryable table from which the main actors, their actions, as well as their goals can be extracted using simple tabular operations.
 We now shift to another data representation in order to shed light on a typical feature of political narratives, namely the identification of protagonists and antagonists.
-Our approach allows to extract these by examining the types of actions a given actor exerts on others, and by representing these relations as a graph, which we refer to as an \textit{actantial graph}.
-For the speeches at hand, the actantial graph is made of 1518 nodes and 1781 edges.
-Looking at the nodes with the highest degree (sum of in- and out-degree), we find the main actors and predicates presented in Tab.~\ref{tab:actors}: ``we'', ``I'', ``Europe'', ``European Commission'', ``they'', ``you'', ``European Union'', ``member states'', ``growth'' and ``do''.
-The full graph being to large to show reasonably on paper, we invite the reader to explore an interactive version here: \url{https://pournaki.com/demos/soteu-narratives}.
-Fig.~\ref{fig:egographs} shows exemplary ego networks for the actor ``we''.
-The color of the edges here reflects the score $\alpha(i,j)$ between source and target node.
-Positive edges are drawn in green, negative ones in red, and grey edges arise from ambivalent relationships between actors.
-Examples of positively tied concepts are values, access, development, energy, integration, Ukraine, investment, security, or the European Defence Union.
-On the negative side, we see nodes like challenges, smugglers, dependence, risk, radicalization, fragmentation, and emission.
+Our approach allows to extract these by examining the types of actions a given actor exerts on others, and by representing these relations as a network, which we refer to as an \textit{actantial network}.
+For the speeches at hand, the actantial network is made of 1518 nodes and 1781 links.
+We identify the central actants in the narrative by sorting the list of nodes in the actantial network by degree centrality (sum of in- and out-degree) and betweenness centrality.
+Looking at these central nodes we find some the main actants presented in Table~\ref{tab:actors}, such as ``we'', ``I'', ``Europe'', ``economy'', ``growth'', ``job''.
+Figure~\ref{fig:actantialnetwork} shows a selected subset of the actantial network.
+Link color reflects the score of the link: supportive, conflictive and neutral relationships are denoted by blue, red and grey colors respectively.
+We observe traces of the neoliberal narrative with the supportive triangle of ``economy'', ``job'' and ``growth'' (``Growth is the lifeblood of our European social market model: it creates jobs and supports our standard of living.'', 2012).
+Furthermore, we observe a reflection of Europe's promotion of the rule of law, as highlighted in the inset of Fig.~\ref{fig:actantialnetwork}.